xieweiAlex/English_Learning/media/f-family.md

+Let's go, captain **skin flick**.
+Father Pat gonna talk with you about your dangerous obsession with **spookiness** and the **occult**. -
+Daddy says church is 58 minutes BS and 2 minutes of **shakedown**.
+I'll be out in **pews**.
+It's a metaphor, **numbnuts**!
+It's an **inanimate** object, and it happens to mean a lot to me.
+And for your own **edification**, I didn't find where it gets.
+I'm done with that. -
+I know you're pretty **torn up** about Alice.
+Not your fucking father. - I'm drunk, not **concussed**. -

+I shouldn't have called Frank a **balding** piece of shit.
+Sue!
+You're fucking my **Sensei**?
+Does Frank knows about this?

+**Lavatories** are for paying customers only.
+Looks like somebody got **bludgeoned** with a happy club. -
+Holy shit, it's that kid who **narced** on me about a train crash I caused.
+Is this the **payback** for the time I had relations with your **full-sized** sister?
+Should I have, I don't know, **blurted** it out at a wedding?
+I taught you the **fake crying bit**, it doesn't work on me.

+I have to stop them from being so **chummy**.
+To drive my **snotty** kids to the grocery store, to get the fancy cranberries that I hate, jut to help her bring you two back together. -
+Leave that alone, you hobo.
+Alright, put your binky in the bowl, and come on in.
+It's in the Talmud, and that's what I'm counting on.
+We can discuss your future in smut over a Nicoise salad.
+I'm all worked up.
+Hope in, I'll give you a lift.
+The impound lot's next to the slaughterhouse.
+Being a slave must be zany.

+> Don't let yourself become a **hostage of your past**.
+That wound will **scab** and you'll want to pick it, till you get a bigger wound and a bigger scab.

+Got forgives many sins, but not **arson**.

 You're full of **shimmering** energy.
 There will be a brief **intermission**.
 Do you mean it?
 You better not be **joshing** me.
 Oh, we're gonna have fun, Frank.